yoheinakajima/instagraph/README.md

+Note for non-coders: you can sign up for the waitlist at [instagraph.ai](https://instagraph.ai).

 # InstaGraph 🌐

 Hello there, adventurous coder!
 Welcome to InstaGraph, your go-to application for converting text or URLs into insightful knowledge graphs.
 Curious about the relationships between entities in a complex topic?
 Feed the text to InstaGraph and voila!
 A beautiful knowledge graph is at your fingertips.